freefeynman123/Aging/README.md

-In order to train the architecture you should upload Aging.ipynb
+In order to train the architecture you should upload Aging.ipynb to Google Colab a